glnmario/glnmario.github.io/index.md

 ## My work
-- Mario Giulianelli, Marco Del Tredici, and Raquel Fernández.
+- [[PDF](https://arxiv.org/abs/2004.14118)Mario Giulianelli, Marco Del Tredici, and Raquel Fernández.
 2020. **Analysing Lexical Semantic Change with Contextualised Word Representations**.
 To appear in the _Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL)_.
-- [[PDF](https://arxiv.org/pdf/1808.08079.pdf)] Mario Giulianelli, Jack Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema.
+- [[PDF](https://arxiv.org/abs/1808.08079)] Mario Giulianelli, Jack Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema.
 2018. **Under the Hood: Using Diagnostic Classifiers to Investigate and Improve how Language Models Track Agreement Information**.
 Best Paper Award at _EMNLP's 1st Workshop on Analyzing and Interpreting Neural Networks for NLP_.
 - [[PDF](https://clinjournal.org/clinj/article/view/82)] Mario Giulianelli & Daniel de Kok.
 2018. **Semi-supervised emotion lexicon expansion with label propagation**. _Computational Linguistics in the Netherlands Journal 8_.

 *Not peer-reviewed*